almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 ---

-## KAITO Preset Models
+## AKS and KAITO Preset Models

-KAITO includes built-in support for popular open-source models that can be deployed with minimal configuration.
+AKS has enabled support for several open-source models that can be deployed with minimal configuration using KAITO.
 Instead of defining a custom inference template, you simply specify the preset name in your workspace manifest.

 **Note:** Preset models require GPU-enabled node pools.
 The current minimum requirement is `Standard_NC24ads_A100_v4`.
 Ensure your Azure subscription has sufficient GPU quota.
 This POC uses a custom model on CPU instead, as GPU quota was not available.